The Draft EIR Comment Period Has Closed

-The Draft Environmental Impact Report for Safari Highlands Ranch has just been released and we are digging through those documents now.
-As our team works their way through all the filings, we will be updating specific information below as well as on our Facebook and Twitter accounts.
-Stay tuned…
+The Draft Environmental Impact Report for Safari Highlands Ranch has been released and our team has poured through over 4000 pages laying the groundwork for 2018 and beyond.
+We will be updating specific information below as well as on our Facebook and Twitter accounts.

 For those who have been asking for more visual details about the proposed project, see the image gallery below for an overlay of the SHR Draft EIR‘s Specific Plan Map on the impacted areas.
 Please note: these images do not show any clearing, grubbing, cut slopes, fill slopes or other grading artifacts associated with moving more than 4.5 million cubic yards of Earth.